-- Even the smallest flame or spark can cause a natural gas explosion.
-Avoid turning electrical equipment or devices on or off in the vicinity of a leak: - Do not use spark-producing equipment.
+Even a tiny spark from a light switch or phone is enough to ignite accumulated natural gas and cause an explosion.
+Avoid turning electrical equipment or devices on or off in the vicinity of a leak:

+- Do not use spark-producing equipment.
 Intrinsically safe radios and flashlights should be used for the duration of any incident response. - Avoid using doorbells, wall switches, garage door openers and cell phones, and prevent their use by others. - Do not step on doormats.
 Friction from your boots could create a spark of static electricity.